Report a problem with a DMV regulated automotive business

 How do I place a complaint against a DMV regulated automotive business?

-Depending on the complaint, this process can take several weeks to several months to resolve.
-5
+Depending on the complaint, this process could take several weeks to several months to resolve.
+4

 - 1. Other related automotive businesses include vehicle dismantlers, salvage pools, mobile car crushers and itinerant vehicle collectors.

 - 2. We cannot take action against a facility unless we can find adequate evidence to substantiate the claim.
 Additionally, if the facility does not have a current registration, there are limitations on any fines and penalties that may be recovered.

 - 3. For additional information on the investigation and hearing process, please see our What to Expect if You File a Complaint Against a DMV Regulated Business.

 - 4. If you have questions regarding a complaint you placed or the complaint process in general, contact the DMV Complaint Unit at 1-518-474-8943.
 Office hours are Monday - Friday, 8:15am - 4:15pm.